 Three scenarios generated with the model describe alternative futures for Canada from 2017 to 2067.
 One scenario is a base case which is essentially a projection of the past into the future.
 The second scenario introduces a vigorous program of greenhouse gas reduction.
 The third scenario builds on the second by adding more environmental, social and economic measures that combine to provide sustainable prosperity.
 The scenarios are not predictions of what will happen, but an exploration of possibilities.
 Interested readers can explore the implications for themselves in the online beta version of LowGrow SFC.

-LowGrow SFC is part of a suite of system dynamics models developed by Tim Jackson and Peter Victor, including SIGMA, which addresses the key challenge of inequality in the context of declining growth rates; and FALSTAFF, which explores the financial and economic dimensions of a post-growth economy.
-For details, related publications and access to the simulations, please see Tim Jackson’s website.
+LowGrow SFC is part of a suite of system dynamics models developed by Tim Jackson and Peter Victor, including SIGMA, which addresses the key challenge of inequality in the context of declining growth rates; and FALSTAFF, which explores the financial and economic dimensions of a post-growth economy.The CUSP working paper No 16, outlining LowGrow SFC in detail, will be published on this page shortly.

 Jackson, T and P Victor 2019.
 Low Grow SFC: A stock-flow consistent ecological macroeconomic model for Canada.
 CUSP Working Paper No 16.
 Guildford: University of Surrey (in preparation).

 Victor, P 2019.
 Managing Without Growth—Slower by Design, Not Disaster.
 Edward Elgar.